keanecodes/2023-immutable-bounty/README.md

 # Immutable Passport Integration Guide

 This guide will walk you through the process of integrating Immutable Passport into your application.
 Immutable Passport is a powerful tool for blockchain-based authentication and transactions.
+Credits to [this CodePen](https://codepen.io/soufiane-khalfaoui-hassani/pen/LYpPWda) for the cool styles 💅

 ## Prerequisites
 Before you begin, make sure you have the following: